sncosmo/SNData/README.md

-A standardized and intuitive interface for downloading, parsing, and manipulating light curve data from supernova surveys.
+A standardized and intuitive interface for downloading, parsing, and manipulating data from supernova surveys.